jeffreywu2025/oop/src/unit_5/online_discussion.md

+Collabrative discustion

+Purpose of the Task:

+The purpose of this discussion task was to analyse a payment-processing code snippet and refactor it using the Strategy Pattern.
+The goal was to identify weaknesses in the original implementation—such as tight coupling, violation of the Open/Closed Principle, and reliance on conditional logic—and demonstrate how Strategy can introduce flexibility and maintainability.
+The task also required reflecting on best-practice design techniques and supporting arguments with recent academic research.
+_____________________
+My post:

 The current implementation of PaymentProcessor exhibits several design issues.
 First, it violates the Open/Closed Principle, as introducing a new payment type requires modifying the existing class.
 This creates tight coupling, making the code more fragile and harder to test.
 Second, the expanding if–elif chain reduces readability and increases maintenance complexity, a common signal that behaviour should be delegated to specialised components instead of being embedded within a single method.